Being a new gardener is hard.

 - Tips of leaves that are browning

-As a rule of thumb, giving your garden about 1″ of water per week is a good idea.
+As a rule of thumb, giving your garden about an inch of water per week is a good idea.
 But this is just like any rule — it’s made to be broken.
 Some plants need a ton of water, while others barely need any at all.
 You should research the plants in your garden and get a good understanding of how much they need.

 You may need to water sections of your garden 2-3x a week, and other sections just once a week, if that.
 To judge if your garden needs to be watered, you can use the finger test: